decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

     },
     "request": {
         "survey_id": "750d9731-562b-f8a9-48df-89b12a1ec7f3",
+        "survey_schema": {
+            "json_object": "json object defining the survey schema with the questions, answers and validations" },
+        "ui_schema": {
-        "survey_schema": "json string defining the survey schema with the questions, answers and validations", "ui_schema": "json string defining the ui schema such as layout, controls, help text to aid rendering of the survey", "init_data": "json string containing the data to prefill answers", "i18n_data": "json string containing the translations"
+            "json_object": "json object defining the ui schema such as layout, controls, help text to aid rendering of the survey"
+        },
+        "init_data": {
+            "json_object": "json object containing the data to prefill answers" },
+        "i18n_data": {
+            "json object": "json object containing the translations" }
     },
     "expires_time": "2018-12-13T17:29:06+0000"
 }